Overview of Microsoft Defender for Containers

 Certain features are in preview, for a full list see the availability section.

 |Feature availability||Refer to the availability section for additional information on feature release state and availability.|

 |Pricing:||Microsoft Defender for Containers is billed as shown on the pricing page|

 |Required roles and permissions:||• To deploy the required components, see the permissions for each of the components

 • Security reader can view vulnerability assessment findings

-See also Azure Container Registry roles and permissions
+See also Roles for remediation and Azure Container Registry roles and permissions

 National clouds (Azure Government, Azure China 21Vianet) (Except for preview features))

 On-prem/IaaS supported via Arc enabled Kubernetes (Preview).